 Despite this, Laos has for many years been one of the popular places for tourism.
 The laws against drugs here are bad, and even in some "special" cafe you can buy something from the "special" menu.
 However, the cases when tourists are caught for buying drugs, happen quite often.
 Sellers often work together with the police, to then "roll out" a hapless tourist on a lot of money.
 And certainly in no case do not try to take drugs in one of the neighbouring countries, where you can wait for it the death penalty.

 To travel to Laos are no mandatory vaccinations.

 High and real chance of Contracting malaria or Dengue fever.
-It is necessary to take preventive measures, which primarily is to protect from insect bites (mosquitoes).
-Be sure to slather the exposed areas of the body with the repellent, and not only in the evening but during the day.
-It is recommended to use repellents with the contents of diethyltoluamide (DEET) at least 25%.
-At night to protect the room mosquito nets.
-If you go for a long time, it is necessary to drink a course of anti-malarial drugs, for example, "Doxycycline" (standing in the pharmacy from 5 rubles for 10 tablets and is very prevalent in Russian pharmacies), "Lariam", etc.
+It is necessary to take preventive measures that primarily, is to protect from insect bites (mosquitoes): make sure to treat open skin with a repellent, and not only at night but during the day.
+It is recommended to use products containing diethyltoluamide (DEET) at least 25%.
+At night possibly defend a mosquito net.
+If you go for a long time, it is necessary to drink a course of anti-malarial drugs, for example, "Doxycycline", "Lariam", etc.